mmeinzer/mattmeinzer/posts/map-by-hand/map-by-hand.md

 }
 ```

 You've probably seen this pattern a lot.
-Most programmers can immediatley recognize it, which I think is one of it's strengths.
+Most programmers immediatley recognize it - which can actually be one of it's strengths.

 That being said, anytime we want to iterate over an array in our program and output a new one, we have to write a lot of the same boilerplate.

-The unique piece of code can easily get lost in the boilerplate.
+The unique piece of code - in this case the `addOne` function call - gets a bit lost in the syntax of the `for` loop.

-What `map` does for us is help us to achieve the exact same result but with much less code.
-With the use of the `map` function, the code we previously wrote can now be replaced with:
+Now let's take a look at how to achieve the same effect with `map`:

 ```javascript
 const someArr = [1, 2, 3]
 const newArr = someArr.map(addOne)
 ```

+Here `map` yields the same result but with much less code.

 `map` is a higher order function.
 As you can see in the example above, it takes a single function in as its only required argument.
 We passed it the function `addOne` that we wrote earlier.

-If you're less familiar with higher order components, this looks weird.
-It takes some time to get used to, but it's a very powerful concept that important to unlocking the full power of JavaScript.
+If you're less familiar with higher order components, this looks weird and takes some time to get used to, but it's a very powerful concept that's important to unlocking the full power of JavaScript.

 ## Building it ourselves